anthony-balfour/TerraformUpandRunning/State/state.md

 # Terraform backend determines how state is stored and managed and loaded
  - can store on remote backends or local backends
  - backends automatically are stored on every apply and plan

-# there is locking
-# encryption
+# Benefits to backend
+-locking
+-encryption
-# s3 is a great remote backend, can configure access control with iam policies
+-s3 is a great remote backend, can configure access control with iam policies managed, so no extra infrastructure designed for 99% durability and availability supports encryption supports locking versioning inexpensive

-# benefits:
-# managed, so no extra infrastructure
-# designed for 99% durability and availability
-# supports encryption
-# supports locking
-# versioning
-# inexpensive